zecure/shadowd.zecure.org/content/about/roadmap.md

  * Simple, secure and auditable modules
  * Deterministic and reproducible behaviour

+## Pending

+ * Support of HTTP security headers for additional security
+ * Analysis of file uploads
+ * Graphical representation of attacks
+ * Localization

-## Long-Time Features
+### Long-Time Features

- * Iterative learning in shadowd, i.e. do not store all requests in learning mode anymore
+ * Iterative learning in shadowd, i.e. do not store all requests in learning mode